-The Affiliated Director Compensation Plan provides for an annual cash retainer of \$220,000 and quarterly meeting fees of \$2,500 for attendance at each Board meeting to each of the affiliated Directors (Larry O'Reilly and Rosalie O'Reilly Wooten).
+The Affiliated Director compensation plan provides for an annual cash retainer of \$230,000 and quarterly meeting fees of \$2,500 for attendance at each Board meeting to affiliated Directors (including, for the 2019 term, Larry O'Reilly and Rosalie O'Reilly Wooten).
 Affiliated Directors are not paid any other fee amounts and are not granted equity awards in their capacity as directors.